eth-cscs/DLA-Future/misc/synchronization.md

 a mechanism which generates automatically the following dependencies:
 - Successive tasks that modify (write) values of a tile are ordered, therefore each write task depends on the previous write task.
-- Successive tasks that only read values a tile can be executed concurrently, however they all depends on the previous write task and the next write task depends on the completion of all the read tasks.
+- Successive tasks that only read values of a tile can be executed concurrently, however they all depends on the previous write task and the next write task depends on the completion of all the read tasks.

 ## Matrix and Matrix Tiles basics

-The Matrix object (`dlaf::matrix::Matrix`) is the object which manage the setup of the correct dependencies of the tasks which involve any of its tiles.
+The Matrix object (`dlaf::matrix::Matrix`) is the object which manages the setup of the correct dependencies of the tasks which involve any of its tiles.

 Matrix tiles (`dlaf::matrix::Tile`) can be accessed using two Matrix methods.